-If you have more than one SPF record, there is no guarantee which one will be used by the email system.
-As a result: it may happen that sometimes your mail is not delivered.
+If a DNS query results in more than one SPF record, there will be no guarantee which one will be used.
+As a result: it may happen that sometimes your mail is not delivered, depending on which record is used by the receiving email service.
 This situation can be really tricky to track down.

 dig example.com TXT +short

-If you see more than one result that starts with
+The query should not yield more than one DNS resource record that starts with

 The content of a DNS

-TXT type record is always displayed with double quotes, but those quotes are not part of the record content.
+TXT type record is often displayed with double quotes, but those quotes are not (or should not be) part of the actual DNS record content.

-Therefore, it is common for email services which instruct you how to set up your SPF to show those quotes in the example.
-You should not include those quotes in the record.
+Hence, it is common for email services to show setup instruction with quotes in the examples, but you should not include those quotes in the actual DNS record.